pupipatsk/Chula-Archive/README.md

 # Chula Archive
-Archive documents at Chulalongkorn University
+Archived documents at Chulalongkorn University

 ## Introduction to Law
 3404117 Introduction to Law\